APLMOOC/APLMOOC/docs/course/ch1/part2.md

     **Results** are what a function "spits out".
     You can imagine the result of the function replacing the function after its execution is done, just like in any other programming language.
-    There are also functions that do not return any results.

 ---